-- 59. At Sunset Hill, located on the northwest side of Greenwood, the White mob advanced on the African Americans living there and fired at will for nearly half an hour.
-Before advancing on Greenwood, they shot the African American men, women, and children who hid behind barricades to defend their homes.
-The White mob also attacked African Americans barricaded in a concrete store in the northeast corner of Greenwood.
-The Guardsmen fought alongside those newly deputized by the City and County, killing African Americans. - 60.
-Defendants used airplanes, including those owned and operated by Sinclair Oil Corporation, to track down and menace Greenwood residents, shoot at and kill Greenwood residents, relay the location of Greenwood residents to the Defendants' ground forces, and drop incendiary materials and bombs on the streets, homes, businesses, and people of Greenwood. - 61.
-At 5:00 a.m., on the morning of June 1, 1921, a whistle blew as a signal to the White mob, authorizing individuals newly deputized by the City and County, as well as the fresh National Guard troops, to enter Greenwood. - 62.
+- 43. Defendants used airplanes, including those owned and operated by Sinclair Oil Corporation, to track down and menace Greenwood residents, shoot at and kill Greenwood residents, relay the location of Greenwood residents to the Defendants' ground forces, and drop incendiary materials and bombs on the streets, homes, businesses, and people of Greenwood. - 44.
+At 5:00 a.m., on the morning of June 1, 1921, a whistle blew as a signal to the White mob, authorizing individuals newly deputized by the City and Tulsa County, as well as the fresh National Guard troops, to enter Greenwood. - 45.
 Brigadier General Charles F. Barrett, who was in charge of the National Guard brigade, stated that, on the morning of June 1, 1921, he witnessed a rioting White mob in Greenwood, which was by now on fire.
 The National Guard marched through the crowded streets.
-Brigadier General Barrett described scared and partially clothed African American men, women, and children paraded through the streets under heavily armed guard.
+Brigadier General Barrett described scared and partially clothed Black men, women, and children paraded through the streets under heavily armed guard.

-63. Brigadier General Barrett wrote that, "In all my experience, I have never witnessed such scenes that prevailed in this city when I arrived at the height of the rioting 25,000 whites, armed to the teeth were ranging the city in utter and ruthless defiance of every concept of law and righteousness.
+46. Brigadier General Barrett wrote that, "In all my experience, I have never witnessed such scenes that prevailed in this city when I arrived at the height of the rioting 25,000 whites, armed to the teeth, were ranging the city in utter and ruthless defiance of every concept of law and righteousness.
 Motorcars bristling with guns swept through your city, their occupants firing at will."
 18